How To Sleep With A Headache

 The majority of people who suffer from headaches also have sleep issues, such as difficulty sleeping or staying asleep.
 Sometimes your sleep issues are caused by headaches.
 When headaches keep you up at night, they might cause other issues the next day, such as grogginess and irritation.
 However, there is evidence that too little or too much sleep might cause headaches.

 A common area of the brain is responsible for controlling sleep, mood, and even headaches.
-It’s no accident that sleep difficulties can induce headaches because they all employ identical chemical brain signals.
+Therefore, it’s no accident that sleep difficulties can induce headaches because they all employ identical chemical brain signals.
 Depriving yourself of sleep might also reduce your pain tolerance.
 Your pain threshold has increased, and a headache episode is no exception.
 This can create an ongoing cycle of repetitive headaches and sleeping problems.

 5 tips to help you sleep with a headache